NITJSR-OSS/My-SpaceX-Console/README.md

 ## How to Contribute

-> **Note:** If you've never made a pull request before, or participated in an open-source project, we recommend taking a look at this [wonderful video tutorial](https://youtu.be/ZI2D0CI4TXs).
+> **Note 1:** If you've never made a pull request before, or participated in an open-source project, we recommend taking a look at this [wonderful video tutorial](https://youtu.be/ZI2D0CI4TXs).
 And if you want a more complete tutorial on using github, creating branches etc. , [here's a detailed video series](https://www.youtube.com/watch?v=3RjQznt-8kE&list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR).Once you've got your feet wet, you're ready to come back and dive into Hacktoberfest fun!

+> **Note 2:** **Super Important** Only the pull requests created between October 1st, 2020 and October 31st, 2020 will be counted!

 1. First up you need to fork (make a copy) of this repo to your Github account.
 2. Clone (download) your fork to your computer.